godotengine/godot-docs/community/contributing/best_practices_for_engine_contributors.rst

 tasks.

-Big and flexible solutions also have an additional drawback which is that, over time, they are rarely flexible enough for all users, which keep requesting more functions added (and making the API and codebase more and more complex).
+Big and flexible solutions also have an additional drawback which is that, over time, they are rarely flexible enough for all users, who keep requesting more functions added (and making the API and codebase more and more complex).

 #6: Cater to common use cases, leave the door open for the rare ones